macdavid313/chez-string-metrics/README.md

 }
 ```

-JFYI, the performace is quite pleasant and general no `consing`.
+JFYI, the performace is quite pleasant.

 ## Install

-Download from [release]()(currently only provided for Linux 64bit and macOS) and put it somewhere that your `chez` can search for.
+Download from [release]()(currently provided for Linux 64bit only) and put it somewhere that your `chez` can search for.

 ## Build from source